WeismanGitHub/Online-Blackjack-Website/readme.md

-I used React for frontend, Express for backend, and Mongodb for the database.Check it out here: https:// Online-Blackjack-Website.weisman.repl.co.
+I used React for frontend, Express for backend, and Mongodb for the database.
+Check it out here: https:// Online-Blackjack-Website.weisman.repl.co.